Customize a single instance

 <label>Username</label>

-We target inner-elements by specifying their name, and by providing a style object (styles attribute) or classes (classNames attribute).
+We target inner-elements by specifying their name.
+We pass either a style object (styles prop) or regular classes (classNames prop).

 <Button